 It's always colder at sea than on land, so we do recommend you dress warmly – maybe in one of those beautiful Shetland sweaters you can buy just a few steps from our departure point in Lerwick!
 It's often showery in Shetland so if you want to stay on deck all the time, it's best to bring some bring lightweight waterproofs as well.

 All of them!
 There are no seat allocations on m.v.
 Seabird and you're welcome to sit where you like and move around, depending on what you're looking at.
+There is a dry baggage area in the front port corner of the wheelhouse.

 Our cabin has a small library of wildlife identification books and a selection of free information leaflets about Shetland's wildlife, geology and archaeology.
 Every Noss boat trip features an entertaining, original and informative live commentary in English.
 This changes every day so you will not have to listen to a bored person reading from a prepared script for the 500th time.